How to Go from No Return Offer in Your Internship to a Full-Time Investment Banking Offer… from a Non-Target School

 3) Drop a Unique Point in Your Story

 I got an interesting nickname from my cross country and track experience, and I always mentioned it at the start of interviews:

 “I did cross country and track in high school, where I got the nickname [X] from my style.
 Being a captain of the team pushed me to start as a management major, but… [continue the story with study abroad and finance professor portion].”

 The MD from my summer internship told me that nickname made me “stick” in his mind during the second-round phone interview.

-Too many people have boring stories that sound the same; mix it up by inserting something unusual, varying your word choices, and speaking more slowly, so you don’t sound like a robot.
+Too many people have responses to the “Walk me through your resume” question that all sound the same; mix it up by inserting something unusual, varying your word choices, and speaking more slowly, so you don’t sound like a robot.